2. Variations on the following:

 Affordable flex?!
 These prices seem a little high to be called "Affordable"

-Affordable/inexpensive when compared with pens of COMPARABLE performance
+Affordable/inexpensive when compared with pens of comparable performance (flexibility, ease of flexion, quickness of returns, smoothness):

 Vintage flex: $120+